csexton/viceroy/README.md

 Included are a set of plugin bundles that really unleash the power of Vim.
 They are not installed by default, but can easily be downloaded and installed by running this command in vim:

-    :BundleInit
+    :BundleInstall

 Local customization is easy.
-If you want to change your color scheme, or override any of the settings in Viceroy, edit the .vimrc.local file.
+If you want to change your color scheme, or override any of the settings in Viceroy, edit your `.vimrc.local` file.
 This is also the place to specify any additional plugin bundles that you want to install.

-    " Customizations go in ~/.vimrc.local
+You can edit it by running this command:

+    $ vim ~/.vimrc.local

+Here an example `.vimrc.local`:

     set nofoldenable
     set guifont=Monaco:h14
     Bundle 'snipMate'